 Despite its historical pedigree, "history" rarely appears as a variable in

-factors such as the global growth.
+world-system factors such as the global growth.

 Ironically, the empirical scholarship in dependency research appears guilty of the charge